 We binged the show Hunters on Amazon Prime.

 Bob, Patron Services

 I have a few TV shows from Canada that I am fond of.
-Anne with an E is a current production of the Anne of Green Gables story and is available on Nnetflix.
+Anne with an E is a current production of the Anne of Green Gables story and is available on Netflix.
 Kim's Convenience is a funny show about a Korean family living in Toronto who own a small store.
-It is also available on netflix.
+It is also available on Netflix.
 Murdoch Mysteries and Frankie Drake Mysteries are both shows about detectives set in Toronto around 1900 and the 1920's, respectively.
 Both are in the PRPL DVD collection.

 Instant Librarian: Introducing Live Chat

 Need immediate assistance?
 Do you have questions about our online resources, your library card account, or maybe you just want to know more about the 2020 Census?
 You can now reach us via live chat on our website or via phone at 847-825-3123 every day from Noon to 6 p.m.
 Get help with downloads, databases and more in an instant with this live support feature!
 Our building may be closed now, but the Virtual Library is open for business.
 Staff are working to keep you connected—and informed—during this challenging time.